 Students who substitute more advanced courses for Physics 15b and/or 15c must complete the lab component of these courses, on a pass/fail basis.
-See the Associate Director of Undergraduate Studies for further information.
+See the Co-Director of Undergraduate Studies for further information.

 Pass/Fail: No more than one course may be taken Pass/Fail.